 With jail crowding like never before and celebrities like Lindsey Lohan being sentenced to house arrest, ankle monitors are more popular than ever.
-But are those sentenced to use ankle monitors in San Diego as an alternatives to incarceration living the easy life?
-Not by any measure, says Vista probation lawyer Peter M. Liss.
+But are those sentenced to use ankle monitors living the easy life?
+Not by any measure, but this alternative to incarceration is still generally better than going to jail or prison.

 Ankle Monitors in San Diego

-In San Diego County, two types of ankle bracelets are commonly used.
-SCRAM (Secure Continuous Remote Alcohol Monitor) is a monitored device operated by a private company which is ordered by the court before someone is convicted to ensure the defendant doesn’t consume alcohol.
-It is often used in lieu of a bail increase for alcohol-related offenses.
+In San Diego County, two types of electronic ankle bracelets are commonly used.
+SCRAM (Secure Continuous Remote Alcohol Monitor) is a monitored device operated by a private company which is ordered by the court before someone is convicted of a crime to ensure the defendant doesn’t consume alcohol.
+It is often used in lieu of a bail increase for alcohol-related offenses such as DUI.

 CPAC (County Parole and Alternative Custody) uses both GPS and alcohol monitoring and is the house arrest program run by the Sheriff as an alternative to jail for sentenced defendants.
 They will only supervise someone whose job and residence is in San Diego County.
 Even a minor violation can result in the offender being sent to jail to serve the rest of the mandated sentence.